scraperwiki/eot-docs/_posts/2002-11-01-worked_examples.md

 cell B8, so we skip that first header row and the first column.

 *Image showing current selection*

-So, we've now selected the cells that are to the right and down of B7 which contain the data we want.
+Now we've selected the cells that are to the right and down of B7 which contain the data we want.
 But, we're only interested in the observations, so we don't want to extract the four character codes or the change values.